 Dynamic compute resource provisioning and scaling

 AWS Batch provides Managed Compute Environments that dynamically provision and scale compute resources based the volume and resource requirements of your submitted jobs.
-You can configure your AWS Batch Managed Compute Environments with requirements such as type of EC2 instances, VPC subnet configurations, the min/max/desired vCPUs across all instances, and Spot bid price.
+You can configure your AWS Batch Managed Compute Environments with requirements such as type of EC2 instances, VPC subnet configurations, the min/max/desired vCPUs across all instances, and the amount you are willing to pay for Spot Instances as a % of the On-Demand Instance price.

 Alternatively, you can provision and manage your own compute resources within AWS Batch Unmanaged Compute Environments if you need to use different configurations (e.g., larger EBS volumes or a different operating system) for your EC2 instances than what is provided by AWS Batch Managed Compute Environments.
 You just need to provision EC2 instances that include the Amazon ECS agent and run supported versions of Linux and Docker.
 AWS Batch will then run batch jobs on the EC2 instances that you provision.